approov/quickstart-react-native/README.md

 From `src/ShapesApp/` folder run:

 ```
-$ cd src/ShapesApp && yarn install
+$ yarn install
 ```

 ### Add Approov Native Module

 Approov protection is provided through the `react-native-approov` module for both Android and iOS mobile platforms.
 This is an [NPM](https://www.npmjs.com) React Native [module](https://facebook.github.io/react-native/docs/native-modules-setup) which exposes the native Approov functionality to Javascript for your app to access, while hiding a lot of the complexity so you can enjoy the benefits of API protection without the fuss.

 Install the Approov module as an app dependency.
-From the command line at the directory `react-native-approov/src/ShapesApp` type:
+From the command line at the directory `quickstart-react-native/src/ShapesApp` type:

 ```
 $ yarn add ../react-native-approov